 Western States Endurance Run

-The Western States Endurance Run is presented as the world’s oldest 100 mile trail race.
-The Run starts in Olympic Valley, California, near the site of the 1960 Winter Olympics, and finishes at Placer High School in Auburn after 100.2 miles.
+The Western States 100‑Mile Endurance Run is the world’s oldest 100 mile trail race.
+The 2026 edition is scheduled for June 27-28, 2026.
+The course begins in Olympic Valley, California, and finishes 100.2 miles later in Auburn, California, at Placer High School.

-The course follows the Western States Trail across the traditional lands of the Nisenan, Washoe, and other neighboring Indigenous Peoples.
-Runners climb more than 18,000 feet and descend nearly 23,000 feet.
-Key sections include the high country around Emigrant Pass and the Granite Chief Wilderness, a crossing of the Middle Fork of the American River, and the historic reddish brown trails that approach Auburn.
+The route traverses the traditional lands of the Nisenan, Washoe, and other neighboring Indigenous Peoples.
+Over the course runners climb more than 18,000 feet and descend nearly 23,000 feet.
+Key sections include Emigrant Pass, the Granite Chief Wilderness, a crossing of the Middle Fork of the American River, and the reddish brown trails of California gold country.

-Awards tied to finishing time include a silver belt buckle for finishes under 24 hours and a bronze belt buckle for finishes under 30 hours.
-Trail stewardship projects connected to the Run include a Granite Chief Wilderness reroute that will add and rehabilitate over seven miles of trail, with phased openings planned for 2026 and 2028.
+Trail stewardship projects associated with the event include a Granite Chief Wilderness reroute that will add over seven miles of new and rehabilitated trail.
+Construction on that project began in 2023 with funding commitments from federal and partner sources and aims for phased openings in 2026 and 2028.
 Visit the organization's website for the most recent information.